anna-teruel/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_movement_edit_widget.md

 Before making any edit on the dataset, we needed to write the data back from napari layers to `movement`'s `xarray` format.
 The function that converts `xarray` objects to `napari` layers is `ds_to_napari_layers`.
 We implemented a mirror function named `napari_layers_to_ds` that deals with the way back trip: it reverses this flattening process, rebuilding the full `(individuals, keypoints, space, time)` array from the layer and its properties, and re-inserts `NaN` everywhere a point is missing.

-Later work extended this function to handle edits.
-Because the position array is rebuilt from the live layer, a dragged point needs no special treatment: its new coordinates are already there.
-A deleted point is trickier, since it leaves no row in the layer at all; the function compares the live layer against the original structure to tell a user deletion from an always-missing point, and restores both as `NaN`.
-A keypoint or individual left with no data anywhere is then dropped from the dataset, a frame from which every point was removed is kept and filled with `NaN`, and deleting every point raises an error rather than returning an empty dataset.
+Later work extended this function to handle canvas edits.
+Because the position array in the exported dataset is rebuilt from the live layer data, a dragged point needs no special treatment: its new coordinates can be retrieved from the napari layer data.

+A deleted point is trickier, since it leaves no row in the layer data array at all.
+To solve this, the function compares the live layer data against the original input data, to tell a user deletion from an originally missing point.
+The function also checks that a keypoint or individual that is removed from all frames is also dropped from the exported dataset.
+Additionally, if the user deletes all keypoints across all frames, it raises an error rather than returning an empty dataset.

 ### Showing the edits